Noelithub77/COPS/netsh.md

 ![alt text](image.png)
 netsh advfirewall firewall show rule name="Allow Codeforces" -continusly check if the rule is enabled if not trigger an alert to the server

+## All enabled rules, if some other rules cut:
+Get-NetFirewallRule -PolicyStore PersistentStore | Where-Object { $_.Enabled -eq $true } | Format-Table -AutoSize